H. Radclyffe Roberts: Administratorship

 Roberts became the managing director of the ANSP in 1947.
 He tended to stay out of the public spotlight, being more personally involved in research than public events and fundraising, in contrast to his predecessor, Charles Cadwalader.
 Over the course of Roberts' directorship, the research staff grew from a dozen to over one hundred.
 As part of his efforts to professionalize the research staff, Roberts recruited scientists from outside Philadelphia for paid positions which previously were often held by self-financed volunteers.
-While he was managing director, the ANSP established its Womens Committee.
+While he was managing director, the ANSP established its Women's Committee.
 His directorship also saw the establishment of a new Department of Limnology in May 1948.
 As director Roberts took a personal interest in the Fish Department with Charles C. G. Chaplin and James Erwin Böhlke; he accompanied them on several trips to the Caribbean for Fishes of the Bahamas and Adjacent Tropical Waters.
 Roberts also initiated the monograph series Notulae Naturae for short scientific articles.
 Roberts retired from the role of managing director in 1972 with the title Curator Emeritus of the Department of Entomology.